Flip Animation Festival

-FLIP is an animation festival primarily hosted by the Light House Media Centre in Wolverhampton, UK.
-It is one of two festivals hosted by Light House, the other of which is Deaffest.
-Official literature for the festival says that FLIP occurs annually at the beginning of November and attracts submissions from more than 30 countries worldwide.
-As well as screening the selected open submissions, FLIP also consists of special screenings, talks from professionals within the animation world, workshops, industry panels, portfolio reviews and competitions.
-The festival was set up, managed and programmed by Peter McLuskie between 2004 and 2011.
-It grew out of the 'Animation Forum', also based at Light House and which was later rebranded as Animation Forum West Midlands and found a home at Birmingham City University.
-In 2009 the festival was awarded a Black Country Tourism Award for Event of the Year.
+FLIP was an animation festival that took place between 2004 and 2012, primarily hosted by the Light House Media Centre in Wolverhampton, UK.
+FLIP took place annually at the beginning of November and attracted submissions from more than 30 countries worldwide.
+As well as screening selected submissions, FLIP held talks from professionals from the animation world, workshops, industry panels and competitions.
+Between 2004 and 2011 the festival was set up and managed by Peter McLuskie.
+It grew out of the 'Animation Forum', also based at Light House, later rebranded as Animation Forum West Midlands, which found a home at Birmingham City University.
+In 2009, the festival was awarded a Black Country Tourism Award for Event of the Year.

 The festival

-Based in Wolverhampton, the festival began in 2004 and features a range of events from educational workshops for young people to experimental animation for grown ups; from industry led panels to feature film screenings and from international showcases and retrospectives of short films to spotlights on animation studios.
-FLIP is organised and hosted by Light House Media Centre in partnership with the University of Wolverhampton's School of Art and Design and School of Computing & IT, Wolverhampton Art Gallery.
-It is part funded by UK Film Council (National Lottery) through Screen West Midlands; Wolverhampton City Council; University of Wolverhampton; Business Link West Midlands and Animation Forum West Midlands.
+Based in Wolverhampton, the festival began in 2004 and featured film screenings and retrospectives of short films as well as a range of events including educational workshops, experimental animation, industry led panels and spotlights on animation studios.
+FLIP was organised and hosted by Light House Media Centre in partnership with the University of Wolverhampton's School of Art and Design and School of Computing & IT, Wolverhampton Art Gallery.
+It was part funded by UK Film Council (National Lottery) through Screen West Midlands; Wolverhampton City Council; University of Wolverhampton; Business Link West Midlands and Animation Forum West Midlands.